 In response to alleged physician violations of norms of online professionalism, state regulators have recently stepped up their enforcement.
 The HHS Office for Civil Rights (OCR) has also been hard at work.
-As OCR publishes monthly, enforcement of HIPAA has been sharply increasing,8 with private practices being the primary target for scrutinizing HIPAA violations.
-[Subsribe to OCR’s listserve to stay informed, OCR-Privacy-List.]
+Since OCR publishes monthly, enforcement of HIPAA has been sharply increasing,8 with private practices being the primary target for scrutinizing HIPAA violations.
+[Subscribe to OCR’s listserve to stay informed, OCR-Privacy-List.]

 If a particular state law privacy or security requirement is more restrictive than HIPAA, then state law trumps HIPAA and the Health Information Technology for Economic and Clinical Health (“HITECH”) Act.
-Among other provisions, HITECH increases the penalties that may be imposed for HIPAA violations and makes Business Associates directly liable for HIPAA violations.
-In some states (eg, Texas, California), privacy and security regimes are quite sophisticated and detailed.
-Issues related to privacy and security potentially involve jurisdiction of 3 sovereigns—the US federal government in Washington, D.C.; the practitioner’s state capitol; and, maybe the patient’s state capitol.
+Among other provisions, HITECH increases the penalties that may be imposed for HIPAA violations and makes business associates directly liable for HIPAA violations.
+In some states (eg, Texas, California), privacy and security regimens are quite sophisticated and detailed.
+Issues related to privacy and security potentially involve jurisdiction of 3 sovereigns—the US federal government in Washington, DC; the practitioner’s state capital; and, maybe the patient’s state capital.

 Following the recommendations and protocols suggested by professional and security experts is valuable to reduce the risks of inadvertent disclosure of confidential mental health information when using Skype to provide confidential mental health services; however, use of Skype or similar VoIP communications systems still presents some privacy risks.
 Expanding access to mental health services in rural or underserved areas is an important value fostered by the availability of Skype services, but professional social work standards for security and privacy of data at this time are better supported by the use of electronic services and communications programs that are dedicated to the delivery of secure telemental health services and that offer detailed HIPAA compliance information and/or HIPAA Business Associate agreements.9(p2),10